Baras, Rizal: Kinamatayan Falls

-Legend says two lovers who had family issues committed suicide to the falls so no one will be able to separate them.
+Legend says two lovers who had family issues committed suicide at the falls so no one will be able to separate them.
 The Falls is now being managed by the Local Government Unit.
-Few minutes of hike will take you to the cold as ice falls of Kinamatayan..

 Masungi Georeserve

 A conservation area adjacent to Garden Cottages located in the mountainous section Marcos Highway (Markina-Infanta Highway) of Baras by its border with Tanay, Rizal.